VDA5050/VDA5050/VDA5050_EN_V1.md

 ### <a name="PH"></a> 6.4 Protocol Header

 Each JSON starts with a header.
-In the following sections, the header will be referenced as header but only for readability.
+In the following sections, the following fields will be referenced as header for readability.
 The header consists of the following individual elements.
 The header is not a JSON object.